Pastel-Industries/PastelClock/README.md

 http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```

-There are also some libraries you need:
+There are also some libraries you'll need:

 ```
 Adafruit_PCF8574.h